Start of Main Content

 How many hospitals are in New York?

 Definitive Healthcare tracks more than 7,300 active hospitals in our HospitalView product.
-Our data shows that 266, or 3.6% are in New York.
-New York also ranks 6th in states with the most hospitals.
+Our data shows 262 hospitals, or about 4% of the U.S. total, are in New York.
+Despite representing a relatively small share of the national total, this places it among the states with the most hospitals.

 Below we’ve compiled a list of the 25 largest hospitals in New York based on net patient revenue, according to the most recent 12-month interval tracked in our database.